Skip to content

-Mark Evanko, co-founder of BRUNS-PAK, will moderate a panel on data center enterprise transformation at Data Center World Local, Washington D.C.
+Mark Evanko, CEO of BRUNS-PAK, panel on data center enterprise transformation at Data Center World Local, Washington D.C.

 When you want to know what trends should be on your radar as a data center professional, Mark Evanko is a good source of knowledge.
 With nearly four decades of experience in the data center space, the co-founder and principal engineer at data center consulting firm BRUNS-PAK understands where today’s trends came from – and where they’re going.